-Important announcement: It is pancake day!
+Important announcement: It is Pancake Day on Tuesday 1 March!

 It's a day where people make lots of pancakes with all sorts of toppings and play all sorts of pancake-related games.